Sidebar navigation

-Fund your Social Sciences or Psychology PhD through the ESRC SCDTP bursary
+Fund your PhD with an ESRC SCDTP bursary

-The University of Portsmouth is part of the South Coast Doctoral Training Partnership (SCDTP), alongside the Universities of Southampton and Brighton.
+The University of Portsmouth is part of the South Coast Doctoral Training Partnership (SCDTP), alongside the Universities of Southampton, Brighton and Chichester.

 All three universities are home to research centres with global reputations for their expertise and excellence, alongside a diversity of other specialisms.